 The Philippines is located in 7100 islands in Southeast Asia.
 Only 860 of the 7100 islands are populated.
 The capital city is Manila.
 The Philippines, bordered by Taiwan in the north, Malaysia, and Indonesia in the south, the Pacific Ocean in the east, and the South China Sea in the west, has an area of 300,000 square kilometers and a population of 82 million, most being Filipinos.
 47% of the population lives in cities.
-The official language is Filipino.
-Spanish and English are also spoken here.
+The official language is Filipino, but Spanish and English are also spoken here.
 The climate is sub-equatorial and tropical.
 It rains from June to September.
 The average annual temperature is +28°C in summer and winter.
 The largest islands are Luzon, Mindoro, Samar, Panay, Palawan, Negros, Cebu, Leyte, and Mindanao.
 The area comprising 75% of the plateau and mountain ranges is divided into 74 provinces.
 The Republic of the Philippines is located in an active seismic zone.
 There are about 50 active and extinct volcanoes.
 The rivers are running rapidly.
 The currency is the peso.
 The official name of the country is the Republic of the Philippines since World War II.

 Fiesta is an integral part of the country's culture.
 Filipinos have a lot of holidays and festivals held in the state, village, and city.
 There is "Dinagyang" holiday (18-19 January) celebrated in Cebu, flower festival in Baguio (February 23-March 3), "Kaamulan" in Malaybalay (February 28-March 1), Moriones on Marinduque Island, international bamboo in Las-Pinas, "Bonok-bonok" in Surigao, and mango and pineapple festivals during the summer months.
 Besides, we can name the Filipino fishing tournament within these festivals.
-There is a beauty contest on the holidays, "prince" and "princess" of the university, city, and villages are selected on the fiesta.
+There is a beauty contest taking place on the holidays, and choosing "prince" and "princess" of the university, city, and villages are selected on the fiesta.

-Filipino cuisine is also abundant.
+Filipino cuisine is also diverse.
 Its geographical location has played a significant role in this.
 The seas washing the coast of the island bring to the Philippine table some of the blessings of the water, especially the tuna and the scallop.
 Rice grown in all Asian countries is also essential here.
 Meat is cooked in various ways in this country.
 One of them is an adobo (the meat is kept in vinegar with soy sauce, garlic and pepper, and then fried).
 In each province, local ingredients such as coconut cream or turmeric are added to the adobo.
 I recommend tasting the famous desert, "Leche Flan."

 Palawan Island is one of the most popular islands in the Philippines.
 Luxury hotels, perfect white sandy beaches, wildlife, untouched forests, and national parks make this place irreplaceable for tourists.
 In 2007, National Geographic Traveler magazine chose this place as the most beautiful island in East and Southeast Asia.
 The island of Palawan, which was listed as the thirteenth most beautiful island in the world, was circulated under the heading "An island rich in flora and fauna, with a land and sea view of irreplaceable beauty."